huntikins/Dev-Social-Network/README.md

 ## Instructions for Use
 #### General Use
 Visit the [deployed site](https://cerebellum-network.herokuapp.com) or clone the repository and build the app yourself using the instructions below.
-(Be aware that the process for building the app yourself is very involved and requires you sign up for some services.)
+(Be aware that the process for building the app yourself is very involved and requires you sign up for some free services.)
 When you arrive at the landing page, register for an account.
 Once registered, you should be automatically logged in.
 Open the menu in the top left corner of the screen to navigate the site and search for other users.
-Use the above [explanation of features](#project-features) to learn what the site has to offer or just explore.
+Use the above [list of features](#project-features) to learn what the site has to offer or just explore.

 #### Building the App
 If you wish to build the app yourself, you must have Node, Yarn (package manager), and MongoDB installed on your machine.
-You must also register for an Meetup API key, a SendGrid.com account, and an AWS S3 account.
+You must also register for a Meetup API key, a SendGrid.com account, and an AWS S3 account.
 Clone the [repository](https://github.com/huntertrammell/Dev-Social-Network) to your local machine.
 Make sure you have a local MongoDB server running.
 Navigate to the root of the repository in your CLI and run `yarn install`.
 In the root of the repo, create a file named `.env` and add the following code to it.
 ```
 Secret_Access_Key=
 Access_Key_ID=